‘Tis the season for enormous collections of colorful lights.

 There are a few reasons why this neighborhood display in Gilbert tops our list.
-First off, it's quite enormous, encompassing more than 110,000 lights, 50,000 feet of wire, 300-plus strobes, and various snow machines and other attractions spread out among 13 adjacent homes that dot an entire block along Comstock Drive in Gilbert.
+First off, it's enormous, encompassing more than 110,000 lights, 50,000 feet of wire, 300-plus strobes, and various snow machines and other attractions spread out among 13 adjacent homes along Comstock Drive in Gilbert.
 It's also one of the most popular displays in the Valley, with upwards of 400 cars packed with people driving through every hour it's operating to view its illuminated majesty and synchronicity.

 Editor's note: This post has been updated from its original version, which first appeared in December 2015.